 Tolerance and Liberality

-In today’s world there are so many strong opinions and beliefs.
+In today’s world, there are so many strong opinions and beliefs.
 So right now, we really need to learn how to be tolerant.
 This is mind-training in non-attachment.
 We don’t need to be so attached to our own opinions and perceptions.
 We can learn to go with the flow a bit.
 Why do we have to feel so defensive about our beliefs?
 A defensive mind has no tolerance–it is attached.

 Tolerance Means Hanging Loose

-We need to be loose and use skill when dealing with others.
+We need to be loose and use skills when dealing with others.
 We can’t shut ourselves off from our family and friends.
-That is not dharma practice.
+That is not a dharma practice.
 Holding on to our beliefs and refusing to do what others want us to do is actually very rigid, very conservative thinking.
 We can lightly discuss issues like impermanence with our family and friends without being dogmatic or critical.

 We should not make our dharma practice something that makes us intolerant!
-If we act skillfully, and embody the dharma, then people will pick up on our behavior.
+If we act skillfully and embody the dharma, then people will pick up on our behavior.
 This will actually make our family and friends more appreciative and interested in supporting our practice.